travel

 Sure, hotels are convenient, but they're often the priciest option in Spain.
 If you're looking for cheap accommodation in Spain, these alternatives offer better value without sacrificing comfort.

-Hostels: These aren't just for gap-year backpackers anymore.
+• Hostels: These aren't just for gap-year backpackers anymore.
 Many hostels in Spain offer private rooms that rival hotel comfort but at a fraction of the price.
-Plus, you get the chance to meet fellow travellers, and some even throw in a free breakfast.
-Not a bad deal.
+You get the chance to meet fellow travellers, and some even throw in a free breakfast.

-Guesthouses & Pensions: Spain is dotted with family-run guesthouses that give you a homey vibe at a lower cost.
+• Guesthouses and pensiones: Spain is dotted with family-run guesthouses that give you a homey vibe at a lower cost.
 Some are basic, but others feel almost boutique, minus the hefty price tag.

-Short-Term Rentals: Platforms like Airbnb and Vrbo can be treasure troves and fantastic options for budget stays, especially if you're travelling with friends or planning a longer visit.
+• Short-term rentals: Platforms like Airbnb and Vrbo can be great options for budget stays, especially if you're travelling with friends or planning a longer visit.
 Having a kitchen is a bonus, as you can save by cooking a few meals yourself.

-Student Housing: Here's a trick not many people think of: University residences.
-Outside of summer, many universities rent out student housing to travellers.
-It's basic but clean, safe, and super affordable.
-Just search for "residencia universitaria" in the city you're visiting.
+• Student housing: Not many people think of this one.
+University residences often rent out rooms to travellers outside of term time.
+It's basic but clean, safe, and affordable.
+Search for "residencia universitaria" in the city you're visiting.

-Camping or Glamping Site: If you're up for something a little different, camping in Spain can be an affordable and fun option.
+• Camping or glamping: Camping in Spain can be affordable and fun.
 Many campsites along the coast or in the countryside offer basic to more luxurious amenities.
-Glamping (glamorous camping) has become quite popular in recent years.
-You get the charm of the outdoors without sacrificing comfort.
-Many glamping sites are in stunning locations, often close to nature reserves or beaches.
+Glamping has become popular in recent years, giving you the charm of the outdoors without sacrificing comfort.
+Many glamping sites sit in stunning locations near nature reserves or beaches.

 Check Out Local Booking Sites